TIK-NFL/ilias-oc-plugin/README.md

 - `ROLE_API_WORKFLOW_DEFINITION_VIEW`

 Create this user in Opencast and enter it in the plugin configuration.
-This plugin will create new series and episodes with a acl containing `ROLE_USER_{opencastuser}`, so they can be accessed by the plugin.
+This plugin will create new series and episodes with a acl containing `ROLE_USER_{OPENCASTUSER}`, so they can be accessed by the plugin.

 ### URL Signing
 In order to use URL signing the [Opencast Stream Security](https://docs.opencast.org/develop/admin/configuration/stream-security/) must be enabled.